laixintao/iredis/iredis/data/commands/eval.md

 `redis.call()` or `redis.pcall()` from Lua that would be returned if the command was called directly.

-In the following example we can see how floats and arrays with nils are handled:
+In the following example we can see how floats and arrays containing nils and keys are handled:

 ```
-> eval "return {1,2,3.3333,'foo',nil,'bar'}" 0
+> eval "return {1,2,3.3333,somekey='somevalue','foo',nil,'bar'}" 0
 1) (integer) 1
 2) (integer) 2
 3) (integer) 3
 4) "foo"
 ```

-As you can see 3.333 is converted into 3, and the *bar* string is never returned as there is a nil before.
+As you can see 3.333 is converted into 3, *somekey* is excluded, and the *bar* string is never returned as there is a nil before.

 ## Helper functions to return Redis types